ReymoT/AI-Stock-Chatbot/README.md

 Program is executed by navigating to the directory and running `streamlit run main.py`

-The chatbot provides the following stock technical analysis indicators:
+The chatbot provides the following stock technical analysis indicators and functionalities:
 * Simple Moving Average
 * Exponential Moving Average
 * Relative Strength Index